From September 2026, it will be mandatory for all students joining Year 7 to have a Windows device to bring to school.

 There are some other similar devices at this price.
 There is then quite a big price jump to the next level of 2 in 1 laptops - retail prices around £750.
 At this price are devices such as the Microsoft Surface Pro that have larger screens, processing speed and internal memory storage.

 Laptops - There are so many laptops that are available, at such a range of prices, that it would be difficult to pick one device.
 The key is to check battery life as some laptops lose battery life quickly as they are powering larger screens and hard drives.
 We would also recommend a manufacturer with a good reputation for building robust devices.
-The MacBook Air is popular device amongst students but are not the cheapest.
 The Lenovo Yoga series make a range of 2-in-1 laptops that are worth considering.

 If you currently have a device and want to know whether it is suitable, please do get in touch with James Moyle, Digital Strategy Lead (j.moyle@rhsb.gdst.net) or Simon Nicholas, ICT Operations Manager (s.nicholas@rhsb.gdst.net).
 Similarly, if you have found a device you are thinking about buying but would like confirmation about it's suitability, do let us know.